kubakosmal/cimagefilter/README.md

-# cimagefilter
+# C Image Filter

-C image filter program
+C Image Filter is a program running in terminal window.